High-speed rail in the United Kingdom: High Speed 2 (HS2)

-High Speed 2 (HS2) is a high-speed railway originally designed to serve London, Birmingham, Sheffield and Leeds, or alternatively London, Manchester, Liverpool, Preston, Glasgow and Edinburgh and Sheffield.
+High Speed 2 (HS2) is a high-speed railway originally designed to serve London, Birmingham, Leeds and Manchester, Liverpool.
 The UK Government launched a formal high-speed rail project in January 2009, and high-speed rail has the support of all three main political parties.
 Subject to consultation, the London terminus for the high-speed line would be Euston, a new Birmingham city-centre station would be built at Curzon Street, and there would be interchange stations with the Elizabeth line at Old Oak Common and with the existing intercity rail network near Birmingham Airport.

-HS2's original proposal was for a Y-shaped network between London and England's major regional cities, serving Manchester, Birmingham, Leeds, East Midlands and Newcastle, with connections on to the West Coast and East Coast main lines to allow through services to Scotland.
+HS2's original proposal was for a Y-shaped network between London and England's major regional cities, serving Manchester, Birmingham, Leeds, East Midlands, with connections on to the West Coast and East Coast Main Lines to allow through services to Liverpool, York, Newcastle, Edinburgh and Glasgow.
 The Greengauge 21 study states that the total route length, including the connections to the existing network and High Speed One, would be 150 mi.

 The first phase of High Speed 2 is currently under construction.
 However, the Integrated Rail Plan for the North and Midlands (IRP) was published on 18 November 2021 and impacted the High Speed 2 plan.
+Following several changes to the project, the route was successively truncated; in October 2023, it was announced that subsequent phases of the route would be cancelled, with the result that High Speed 2 would run between London and Birmingham only.
+The rest of the funding would go into the Network North programme, which consists of hundreds of transport projects mostly in Northern England and Midlands, including new high-speed lines linking up major cities and new railway hubs.

+UK high speed lines

 Studies and proposals

 In 2001, two privately sponsored proposals were put forward to build high-speed lines in the UK.
 The first, from Virgin Rail Group, was part of its tender for the InterCity East Coast franchise.
 The second, from FirstGroup, was independent of the Department for Transport / Strategic Rail Authority rail franchising process.
-Neither was welcomed by the government, which in the wake of the Hatfield rail crash was focused on - as it saw it - getting the rail network back to reliable operations.
+Neither was welcomed by the government, which in the wake of the Hatfield rail crash was focused on – as it saw it – getting the rail network back to reliable operations.